SreenidhiHayagreevan/Natural-Language-Processing/README.md

-# Natural Language Processing – Vehicle Complaints Classification
+# Natural Language Processing – Named Entity Recognition for Vehicle Attribute Extraction

 ## What is NER?
 Named Entity Recognition (NER) is an NLP technique used to automatically identify and categorize important pieces of information—such as names, locations, dates, or domain‑specific entities—from unstructured text.
 NER converts raw sentences into structured elements enabling better information extraction and downstream analysis.